Sulfamethoxazole/ trimethoprim tablets

 - Sulfamethoxazole/trimethoprim tablets should not be used in CHILDREN younger than 2 months old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Sulfamethoxazole/trimethoprim tablets may cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using sulfamethoxazole/trimethoprim tablets while you are pregnant.
-Sulfamethoxazole/trimethoprim tablets is found in breast milk.
+Sulfamethoxazole/trimethoprim tablets are found in breast milk.
 If you are or will be breast-feeding while you use sulfamethoxazole/trimethoprim tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of sulfamethoxazole/ trimethoprim tablets: